 I know, I know, the rainbow stripe SX-70 camera looks awesome.
-And the SX-70 SLRs are the OGs of the film world.
+And the SX-70 SLRs are some of the best cameras in the film world.
 But using SX-70 film is setting yourself up for a potential world of pain.
-Generally all SX-70 cameras are older than 600 and 1200/image cameras, and that much more prone to breaking.
-Second, SX-70 film has a very low ISO/ASA rating, which means it either needs an extremely powerful flash (not built into these cameras, you have to get one separately) or shoot in bright daylight.
+Generally, all SX-70 cameras are older than 600 and 1200/Spectra/Image cameras, and that much more prone to breaking.
+Second, SX-70 film has a very low ISO/ASA rating, which means it either needs an extremely powerful flash (not built into these cameras, you’ll have to get one separately) or shoot in bright daylight.
 Indoor lights, normal studio lights, or even cloudy days aren’t going to cut it.

 Newer Cameras Are Better than Old Ones

 The vast majority of problems with Polaroid cameras actually have more to do with the film rather than the camera.
-Polaroid cameras are powered by their battery packs, so without a fresh, new pack of film it won’t even turn on.
+As I mentioned above, Polaroid cameras are powered by their battery packs, so without a fresh, new pack of film it won’t even turn on.
 You might find an old Polaroid camera with an ancient pack of film stuck inside of it with a battery that’s long dead.
-Now that we’re eight years past Polaroid selling off its last stock of film, nearly all genuine Polaroid film is long expired.
+Now that we’re over a decade past Polaroid selling off its last stock of film, all genuine Polaroid film is long expired.
 (Don’t worry, the film is still good, but not for troubleshooting purposes here).

 Use Multiple Cameras on Important Shoots

 If you’re using Polaroid cameras on a shoot, it’s important to always have at least one backup.
-I’ve been halfway through a shoot when a camera starts acting up, and rather than losing more photos and time trying to fix it, I just hop right to the next camera and save the troubleshooting for later.
+I’ve been halfway through a set when a camera starts acting up, and rather than losing more photos and time trying to fix it, I just hop right to the next camera and save the troubleshooting for later.
 Used Polaroid cameras can be quite affordable, sometimes even cheaper than the film it uses, so there’s no reason to not have a backup.
 You may have an expensive SLR or refurbished as your main camera, but there’s no reason not to have a cheapie as a backup.
 Just make sure your backup uses the same film as your main camera.
-That means that if a Spectra AF is your main guy, use another 1200/image camera like the older Spectra System as your backup.

 If a Camera is Broken, Let it Go